📐 SAT

 3. Conflating different resistance movements, leaders, or organizations.

-The course covers a rich tradition of African American resistance across centuries, and wrong answers frequently swap one movement, leader, or organization for another that is superficially similar.
-The NAACP, SNCC, SCLC, CORE, and Urban League are distinct organizations with distinct strategies.
-Nat Turner, Denmark Vesey, and Gabriel Prosser are distinct historical figures.
-Abolitionism, Black nationalism, Black Power, and Black feminism are distinct intellectual traditions.
-Questions that ask you to identify the specific approach of a specific movement or figure are testing whether you know these distinctions.
+The course covers a rich tradition of African American resistance across centuries, and wrong answers frequently swap one movement, leader, or organization for another that’s superficially similar.
+The NAACP, SNCC, SCLC, CORE, and Urban League each pursued distinct strategies, and the major slave revolts associated with Nat Turner, Denmark Vesey, and Gabriel Prosser happened in different decades with different aims.
+The same applies to intellectual traditions like abolitionism, Black nationalism, Black Power, and Black feminism, which have meaningfully different commitments.
+Questions that ask you to identify the approach of a particular movement or figure are testing whether you know these distinctions.

 4. Misreading what a source is doing versus what it describes.